 6CO2 + 6H2O ------light--------> C6H12O6 + 6O2 + H20

+In this investigation, you will use a system that measures the accumulation of oxygen in the leaf.
+Consider the anatomy of the leaf.
 The leaf is composed of layers of cells.
 The spongy mesophyll layer is normally infused with gases, oxygen and carbon dioxide.
 Leaves (or disks cut from leaves) will normally float in water because of these gases.
 If you draw the gases out from the spaces, then the leaves will sink because they become more dense than water.
 If this leaf disk is placed in a solution with an alternate source of carbon dioxide in the form of bicarbonate ions, then photosynthesis can occur in a sunken leaf disk.
-As photosynthesis proceeds, oxygen accumulates in the air spaces of the spongy mesophyll and the leaf becomes buoyant and floats.
+As photosynthesis proceeds, oxygen accumulates in the air spaces of the spongy mesophyll.
+The leaf becomes buoyant and floats.

-PreLab Questions - these should be completed BEFORE the scheduled lab
+Pre-lab Questions - these should be completed before the scheduled lab.

 1. How can the rate of photosynthesis be measured?

-What is the function of the stoma?
+What is the function of the stomata?

 3. What will happen if you remove the air from these spaces?